saurav1004/saurav1004/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Machine Learning for Databases.
-- 🌱 I’m currently learning about DB Benchmarking, LLMs and Deep Reinforcement Learning.
+- 🌱 I’m currently learning about Postgres internals, LLMOps and Deep Reinforcement Learning.
 - 🤔 I’m looking for help with Quantum Computing, Economics and Math
-- 💻 I have a crazy fascination towards single board PCs
+- 💻 I have a crazy fascination towards single board PCs, folk music and solo travel.
-- 👯 I’m looking to collaborate on graphs, network science, ML and Complex Systems Research
+- 🖋️ Find my writings and curations at www.sauravpanigrahi.com

 📫 Reach out to me at : sauravpanigrahi@protonmail.com